Rise in support

 Do you think this support for local businesses will continue after lockdown eases?

-The uplift in people wanting to shop local has continued beyond the strict lockdown, with three new businesses opening in the town since June.
+The uplift in people wanting to shop local has continued beyond the first strict lockdown, with three new businesses opening in the town since June.
 Andrew believes their decision to keep Strolling 4 Shoes operational during lockdown has paid off and grown brand loyalty amongst their customers.
 The efforts made in lockdown have not gone unnoticed and shoppers have praised the steps Strolling 4 Shoes made to adapt and serve their community.

 “Try and maintain a positive attitude, and when the normal rules and routines no longer exist, try something new!
 Often people say to think outside of the box – but I don’t believe there is a box.”Andrew Marshall, Owner of Strolling 4 Shoes